Skip to Content

 Infographic showing three steps to blend herbal tea: mellow base plus star ingredient plus accent flavor

-Growing Tea and Herbs at Home
+Growing Tea and Tisanes at Home

-True tea (Camellia sinensis): Yes, you can grow it.
+Yes, you can grow it.
 The plant is a hardy evergreen shrub that survives in zones 7-9 (and can be container-grown elsewhere).
 It takes 3-5 years before leaves are ready for harvest, and processing your own tea is labor-intensive.
 But it’s possible and rewarding for dedicated tea lovers.

-Growing Herbs for tisanes: Much easier.
+Tisanes are much easier.
 Most culinary and tea herbs grow well in gardens or containers:

 • Chamomile (annual, easy from seed)